Protests in Missouri after homeowner shoots Black teen | Law-Order

 Protests in Missouri after homeowner shoots Black teen

 Protesters in Missouri chanted for justice on Monday outside a Kansas City house where a white homeowner shot a Black teenager after the boy rang the doorbell of the wrong residence to pick up his brothers, according to the family's lawyer.
-Ralph Yarl, 16, was recovering in hospital after he was shot in the head and arm by a white man on the doorstep of the suburban home around 10 pm on Thursday, according to family attorney Ben Crump.
+Ralph Yarl, 16, was recovering after being shot in the head and arm by a white man on the doorstep of the suburban home around 10 pm on Thursday, according to family attorney Ben Crump.

 Protesters in Missouri chanted for justice on Monday outside a Kansas City house where a white homeowner shot a Black teenager after the boy rang the doorbell of the wrong residence to pick up his brothers, according to the family's lawyer.

-Ralph Yarl, 16, was recovering in hospital after he was shot in the head and arm by a white man on the doorstep of the suburban home around 10 pm on Thursday, according to family attorney Ben Crump.
+Ralph Yarl, 16, was recovering after being shot in the head and arm by a white man on the doorstep of the suburban home around 10 pm on Thursday, according to family attorney Ben Crump.
 For a second day, protesters gathered at the single-story house on a tree-lined street, shouting "Black lives are under attack" and "Stand up, fight back," online videos showed.

 "His attempted murderer has NOT been arrested nor charged!
 If the roles were reversed would that still be the case?!" tweeted Crump, a civil rights attorney who has represented families of Black people killed by white police officers or others, such as George Floyd, Breonna Taylor and Trayvon Martin.
 The homeowner, who was not identified by police, was taken into custody, placed on a 24-hour investigative hold, then released pending an interview with Yarl and the collection of forensic evidence, Kansas City police Chief Stacey Graves said.